cysouw/graphicalgrammar/text/germany.md

 14. Auflage 1943!

-probably influences by hoffmann, though he does not cite him in the introduction (he cites götzinger *Anfangsgründe*)
+probably influences by hoffmann, though he does not cite him in the introduction (he cites götzinger *Anfangsgründe*, Lehrbücher von Sanders)

 - *Schema* [@utzinger1887: 89] subject-predicate on one line!
 - *Satzbild* [@utzinger1887: 122] very simplified like hoffmann